 - The Husker Venture Fund was featured by the Lincoln Journal Star, March 19.
 Joe Petsick and students Emily Kist and Adam Folsom created the College of Business program in collaboration with the college’s Center for Entrepreneurship so the University of Nebraska–Lincoln had its own venture capital fund to support Nebraska startups.
 Read the story.

 Connection + Engagement

-- Jennifer Davidson, assistant professor of practice in economics, Nebraska Council on Economic Education president and Nebraska Bankers Association Faculty Fellow, spoke in the Governor's Press Briefing where he proclaimed April to be Financial Awareness Month in Nebraska.
+- Jennifer Davidson, associate professor of practice in economics, Nebraska Council on Economic Education president and Nebraska Bankers Association Faculty Fellow, spoke in the Governor's Press Briefing where he proclaimed April to be Financial Awareness Month in Nebraska.
 She spoke about financial literacy and the efforts of the NCEE in reaching students in K-12 schools.
 See the Governor’s Facebook live video.
 The Custer County Chief, among other outlets, ran a story about the proclamation.
 Read the story.

 - Jayna Ghose, junior management major from Lincoln, was named College of Business Student of the Month by the Nebraska Business Student Advisory Board.
 A nontraditional undergraduate student with prior career experience in insurance, sales, training and restaurant management, Ghose maintains a 4.0 GPA while serving her family as a caretaker and mentoring youth.

 - Kayla Huthoefer Nelson, MBA@Nebraska student, was named a 2022 Rising Star among the Pikes Peak region's top 25 young professionals under age 40 by the Colorado Springs Business Journal.
 Read the article.